mailynfz/chat-builder-template/readme.md

 This template enables professors and educators to easily create their own teaching assistant chatbots.
 It leverages Streamlit for web interfacing and OpenAI's Assistants API for chat functionality, offering customizable features to suit various teaching needs.

-This is the template used by Chat-Lab.AI's *Chat Builder*.
+The template used by Chat-Lab.AI's *Chat Builder* is based on this template.
 You can see a [live version of this template app here](https://chat-builder-template.streamlit.app/).

 ### Requirements